-The evidence on this page shows that value chain and market systems development interventions, as well as private sector engagement programmes have been effective in creating incentives for businesses to provide access to products and services to small businesses or farmers.
+The evidence on this page shows that value chain and market systems development interventions, as well as private sector engagement programmes, have been effective in creating incentives for businesses to provide access to products and services for small businesses or farmers.

 Improved service provision to the poor as a result of sustainability certification